-Rudas Baths Operating Hours
+Rudas Baths Bathing Hours

+Rudas Baths offers bathing hours for women only, men only, and co-ed bathing.
 This information is found on the official website of Rudas Thermal Baths in Budapest.

 Swimming pool and wellness section (co-ed)